voytovichs/knn-comparison/README.md

 # Vectors Index

-A service that permits quick search for k nearest neighbors for vectors.
+A service for indexing vectors and searching for k nearest neighbors of a given vector.

 ## `benchmarks`
 ### Description